hannahmypham/Netflix-Subscription-Cost/README.md

 ## Key takeaway from dataset
 1. Liechtenstein and Switzerland pays highest cost for all 3 plans (Basic, Standard, Premium).
 Turkey pays the lowest subscription cost for all 3 plans.
 2. Average cost for basic plan is 8.36.
-37 countries are currenlt paying higher cost and average cost for basic plan, which account for 56% percent of the countries.
+37 countries are currently paying higher cost than average cost for basic plan, which account for 56% percent of the countries.
 3. Czechia has the largest library with 7325 items while Crotia has the smallest library with 2274 items.
 4. Larger libray size doesn't correlate with subscription cost, since Switzerland pays the highest cost but doesn't have largest library size or highest number of movies.
 5. After visualizing data in Tableau, I found out that many countries pay the same price for basic plans but different prices for standard and premium plans.
 It could be due to Netflix wants to make basic plan more affordable and target customers to start using their service.